FACTION BRIEF

 The Ones Who Don't Want to Come Back

 Dr. Mehta isn't unusual.
-Of the 23 Singapore Minds coherent enough to communicate, seven requested re-dispersal.
+Of the 23 Nexus Core Minds coherent enough to communicate, seven requested re-dispersal.
 They'd been distributed across the Net for years, experiencing existence as something humans don't have words for—not alive, not dead, but a kind of awareness without boundary.
 Coming back meant becoming small again.
 Contained.
 Limited.

 The guild honored four requests.
 Three were overruled by families who'd waited decades for their loved ones.
 One of those three hasn't spoken since.